 Implant malposition is also a very common problem.
 The causes of implant malposition are many, and include capsular contracture, asymmetric pocket creation at the time of surgery, and unpredictable healing.
 There are two techniques that Dr. Minniti uses to correct this problem.
 Capsulorrhaphy is a technique that modifies the capsule by closing it down around the edges to constrict its size and limit the implant’s ability to settle into that unwanted space.
 This is occasionally done in conjunction with placement of a special product known as ‘acellular dermal matrix’ or ADM.
 These are sheets of woven collagen that help support the repair of the capsulorrhaphy as well as increasing the distance between the implant and the skin, limiting unwanted rippling.

-By performing these revision breast surgeries, Dr. Minniti is able to correct problems while helping the patient achieve the new look she desires.
+By performing these revision breast surgeries, Dr. Minniti may be able to correct problems while possibly helping the patient achieve the new look she desires.
 During the consultation Dr. Minniti will examine your breasts and determine the best surgical treatment.
-In most cases, the implants are removed and replaced with new ones, however there is a possibility that he may recommend complete removal without replacement.
+In most cases, the implants are replaced with new ones, however there is a possibility that he may recommend no replacement.
 This is highly dependent on your individual anatomy and the extent of breast augmentation problems.